In this Section:

 When configuring messages, consider the following:

-- Environment variables are supported for both the
+- Environment variables are supported for the caption, banner and the message.
+Refer to the table above.

 - If less-than or greater-than angle brackets are